What is an Emerger? Fly Fishers Love It!

 Cover of 'The History of Fly-Fishing in Fifty Flies' book, featuring Emerger patterns.
 Shop now.

-Dive into the evolution of fly-fishing with ‘The History of Fly-Fishing in Fifty Flies.’
-Discover Emerger patterns and more.
-Shop now!
+Dive into the evolution of fly fishing with <strong>The History of Fly Fishing in Fifty Flies<strong> Discover Emerger patterns and more Shop now

 Book cover of 'Flies for Selective Trout,' featuring new Swisher Emerger flies.
 Shop now.

-Dive into the world of Emerger flies with ‘Flies for Selective Trout.’
-Perfect your craft; shop now!
+Dive into the world of Emerger flies with <strong>Flies for Selective Trout <strong>Perfect your craft shop now

 Emerger External Resources